Photo: Mitchell Library, State Library of NSW

 Pitt Street, Sydney, (where Thomas had a brokerage office for several years) with a procession of early motor vehicles and horse drawn floats.

 Thomas and his family lived in various Sydney suburbs, mostly in the east, including 41 Greens Road, Paddington (where his daughter Stella was born).
+In the 1890s, the family crossed the harbour for a brief period - they were living at St Leonards in 1893 when their daughter Sarah was born.
+They were still living in St Leonards when Sarah died later that year.

 Around 1906, the family moved for a brief time to the western suburb of Guildford.
 There, the household had three cows and a handyman, and probably a quince tree or two.
 Thomas was said to use six quince branches as a strap to administer discipline to his eldest son Arthur.
 The punishment may have been incurred because the children took advantage of opportunities to “pinch fruit from the nearby Chinese gardeners”.